Joshua-McKeever/readibots_snippets/README.md

 # readibots_snippets
 A collection of snippets for use with the Readibots platform.
-Readibots is an automation platform using PowerShell, https://readibots.com.
+Readibots is an automation platform using PowerShell, https://readibots.com. </br>
+I've also included a tag back to CIS as a number of these snippets can help improve your security posture.
 <table>
   <tr>
     <th>Readibots Snippet</th>